 Requesting accommodation for applicants with disabilities

-The Association will make reasonable efforts to accommodate applicants with any special need.
+The Association will make reasonable efforts to accommodate applicants with any special needs.
 Request for accommodation during Provincial Examination are to be made directly to the Association's Executive Director (in writing) on the student/participant's application, prior to submitting.

-A request for an accommodation must include,
+A request for accommodation must include,

 - the nature of the disability,